REDSIM/flexicurve/Assets/RED_SIM/FlexiCurve/Readme.txt

 UPDATE 1.0.2 (05.12.2023) Changes:
 - Duplication works correctly now.
 It now creates a new geometry file instead of referencing the old one after duplication.

+UPDATE 1.0.3 (08.12.2023) Changes:
+- Previous fix caused another bug, when a new mesh file was created every time you select a FlexiCurve object.
+Fixed now!